 This article was originally published by The Marshall Project.

-To listen to audio interviews from this story, visit WNYC here.
-This article was originally published by The Marshall Project, a nonprofit news organization that covers the US criminal justice system.
-Sign up for their newsletter, or follow The Marshall Project on Facebook and Twitter.
+This article was originally published by the Marshall Project, a nonprofit news organization that covers the US criminal justice system.
+Sign up for their newsletter, or follow the Marshall Project on Facebook or Twitter.